Bishop of Emly

-The Bishop of Emly (Imleach Iubhair; Imilicensis) was a separate episcopal title which took its name after the village of Emly in County Tipperary, Republic of Ireland.
-In both the Church of Ireland and the Roman Catholic Church, it has been united with other sees.
+The Bishop of Emly (Imleach Iubhair; Imilicensis) was a separate episcopal title which took its name after the village of Emly in County Tipperary, Ireland.
+In both the Catholic Church and the Church of Ireland, it has been united with other sees.

 History

 The monastery in Emly was founded by Saint Ailbe in the 6th century.
 After his death there was a succession of abbots of Emly, a few of whom were also consecrated as bishops.
 In 1118, the Diocese of Emly became one of the twenty-four dioceses established at the Synod of Ráth Breasail.
 The diocese's boundaries were formally set out by the Synod of Kells in 1152, and consisted of a small portion of west County Tipperary, east County Limerick and southeast County Clare.

-After the Reformation in Ireland there were parallel apostolic successions: one of the Church of Ireland and the other of the Roman Catholic Church.
+After the Reformation in Ireland there were parallel apostolic successions: one of the Catholic Church and the other of the Church of Ireland.